Paul Wood: Warrington prop back after having testicle removed

 "I was quite nervous.
 Obviously I was worried about my previous injury.

 "Once the game kicked off, I did feel a bit rusty, but it's a pre-season friendly and we'll kick on from here.
 I know what I need to work on now."

-The 31-year-old was hurt in Warrington's loss to Leeds Rhinos at Old Trafford and played on for around 20 minutes, despite suffering an accidental blow that ruptured his testicle.
+The 31-year-old was hurt in and played on for around 20 minutes, despite suffering an accidental blow that ruptured his testicle.

 A youthful Warrington side ran in five tries to defeat the Vikings at the Stobart Stadium, leaving the Wire coach confident of more trophies in 2013.

-Smith, who signed a new contract after guiding Warrington to Challenge Cup success and a first ever Grand Final, added: "January is going to be a full-on month and we're really excited about our prospects."
+Smith, who after guiding Warrington to and a first ever Grand Final, added: "January is going to be a full-on month and we're really excited about our prospects."